avaneev/prvhash/README.md

 high probability (the function is invariant to the variable size).
 Also note that the `0xAAAA...` constant is not an arbitrary constant since it should be produced algorithmically by replicating the `10` bit-pairs, to match the variable size; it represents the "raw entropy bit-train".
+The same applies to the `0x5555...` constant.
+An essential property of these bit-trains is that they are uncorrelated to any uniformly-random bit-sequences, at all times.

+It's important to point out that the presence of the `0xAAAA` and `0x5555...` constants logically assures that the `Seed` and `lcg` variables quickly recover from the "zero-state".
+Beside that, these constants logically prohibit synchronous control over `Seed` and `lcg` variables: different bits of the input entropy will reach these variables.
+When the system starts from the "zero-state", with many hashwords in the system, it is practically impossible to find a preimage (including a repetitious one) that stalls the system, and thus it is impossible to perform a multi-collision attack.
+However, since this risk cannot be estimated exactly, the `prvhash64s` hash function adds a message length value at the end of the stream.

 How does it work?
 First of all, this PRNG system, represented by the core hash function, does not work with numbers in a common sense: it works with [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), or random sequences of bits.
-The current "expression" of system's overall internal entropy - the `Seed` - gets multiplied ("smeared") by a supportive variable - `lcg`, - which is also a random value, transformed via an LCG-alike manner.
+The current "expression" of system's overall internal entropy - the `Seed` - gets multiplied ("smeared") by a supporting, output-bound variable - `lcg`, - which is also a random value, transformed in an LCG-alike manner.
 As a result, a new random value is produced which represents two independent random variables (in lower and higher parts of the register), a sort of "entropy stream sub-division" happens.
 This result is then halves-swapped, and is accumulated in the `Hash` together with a `10` bit-train which adds the "raw entropy", allowing the system to be self-starting.
 The original multiplication result is accumulated in the `lcg` variable.
 The `Seed` is then updated with the hashword produced on previous rounds.
-The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal entropy (alike to a cryptographic one-time-pad); message's distribution becomes irrelevant.
+The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in the internal entropy (alike to a cryptographic one-time-pad); message's distribution becomes unimportant.
 Both accumulations - of the halves-swapped and the original version - produce a uniformly-distributed value in the corresponding variables; a sort of "de-sub-division" happens.

 The two instructions - `Seed *= lcg * 2 + 1`, `lcg += Seed` - represent an
-"ideal" bit-shuffler: this construct represents a "bivariable shuffler" which transforms input `lcg` and `Seed` variables into another pair of variables with 50% bit difference relative to input, and without collisions.
+"ideal" bit-shuffler: this construct represents a "bivariable shuffler" which transforms the input `lcg` and `Seed` variables into another pair of variables with 50% bit difference relative to input, and without collisions.
 The whole core hash function, however, uses a more complex mixing which produces a hash
 value: the pair composed of the hash value and either a new `lcg` or a new